Numeric vector

 # Complex vector of length 10 (default is 0+0i)

-x<- vector("complex", length=10)
+x <- vector("complex", length=10)

-Creating Vectors with Mixed objects
+Creating Vectors with Mixed Objects

-When different objects are mixed in a vector, coercion occurs, that is, the data type of vector changes intelligently.
+When different objects are mixed in a vector, coercion occurs, that is, the data type of the vector changes intelligently.

 The following are examples